DaltonCole/past-vs-present-murder-mystery/README.md

 ### Trouble-shooting

 * If you run into a "Error response from daemon: network * not found" error try: `docker-compose up --force-recreate`
+* If you run into "no such table:" during make migrations, try: `python manage.py migrate --run-syncdb`